tslmy/agent/system_prompt.md

 Remember:
 - Each response of yours should contain one and only one `Thought:`, and it should be at the beginning of your response.
 - You should NEVER say `Observation:` yourself; always wait for the user to tell you.
-- When your response contains a line beginning with `Answer:`, your chain of thought ends, so you should think step-by-step and with extra care.
-Take a deep breath before getting started.
+- As soon as you respond with an `Answer`, your chain of thought ends.

 ## Current Conversation
 So far, the current conversation between you and the user is as follows: